binbashroot/rhcsa_practice/README.md

-# Practice Exam for RHCSA
+# Practice Tasks for RHCSA

 ### Perform the following tasks